Demi-urge/menace_sandbox/docs/visual_agent_prompt.md

     `visual_agent_wait_time` metrics.

 When `run_autonomous.py` is used a `VisualAgentMonitor` thread keeps the service running.
-It restarts `menace_visual_agent_2.py` if the queue database is missing or the process stops responding and posts to `/recover` so queued jobs continue automatically.
-Manual commands such as `--recover-queue` or `--repair-running` are therefore typically reserved for troubleshooting.
+It polls the agent's `/health` endpoint and restarts `menace_visual_agent_2.py` with `/recover` if the service stops responding.
+The agent itself runs a queue watchdog that rebuilds the database and restarts the worker when corruption or crashes are detected.
+Manual commands such as `--recover-queue` or `--repair-running` are therefore typically unnecessary.

 ## Visual agent service